section-engineering-education/engineering-education/content/articles/understanding-babel-and-how-it-will-help-you-write-javascript/index.md

 Fat arrows, for example, help us to write more concise and modern-looking code while also improving the functionality of JavaScript.

 #### Further Reading
-For more features of Babel and ES6, see [here](https://babeljs.io/docs/learn-es2015/)
+For more features of Babel and ES6, check out [this link](https://babeljs.io/docs/learn-es2015/)

 Happy Coding!